kjrobrien/WristVisualization/README.md

 # Scream MQP Visualization
 This repository contains the code for visualizing and controlling the WPI 2019 SCREAM MQP.
 The visualization supports two modes: slider-based control and sensor-based control.
+The slider-based control can be viewed here: https://kjrobrien.github.io/WristVisualization/.
 ## Slider-based Control
 This simply allows for the visualization of the three degrees of freedom (advancement, rotation, displacement) through sliders in the web browser.
 ## Sensor-based Control